-- In a large bowl, whisk together almond flour, granulated erythritol, baking powder and xanthan gum.
+In a large bowl, whisk together almond flour, Swerve, baking powder and xanthan gum.
 Stir in orange zest.

 - Stir together melted butter, egg, and vanilla extract until dough comes together.
 Add pecans and dried cranberries and stir until mixed throughout.

 - Turn dough out onto baking sheet and form into low, flat log, 10 x 4 inches.
 Bake 25 minutes, or until lightly browned and firm to the touch.
 Remove from oven and let cool 30 minutes.
 Reduce oven temperature to 250F.

 - With a sharp knife, gently cut into 15 even slices.
 Place slices back onto baking sheet cut-side down and bake for 15 minutes, then flip each slice and continue to bake for another 15 minutes.
 Turn off oven and let sit inside until cool.

 - In microwave or double boiler, melt chocolate until smooth.
 Dip ends of biscotti in and lay on a waxed paper lined baking sheet until set (you can chill them to set the chocolate faster).